todbot/Blink1Control2/NOTES.md

 #### node-hid or usb-detection causing app hanging?
 - needed to do `usb-detection.stopMonitoring()`
-- for now, disable use of "usb-detection" and use polling (which can be turned off in config)
+- Disable use of `usb-detection` for now and use polling (which can be turned off in config)